Our Approach

 Uman Tok

 Founded with SfS support in 2020.
-Leads sexual reproductive health and menstrual health education and distributes reusable hygiene kits to keep girls in school.
+Leads sexual reproductive health and menstrual health education and distributes reusable menstrual hygiene kits to keep girls in school.

 The Learning Foundation